 Why study Advanced Medical Imaging Technology : Nuclear Medicine?

-The Advanced Medical Imaging Technology (AMIT) Nuclear Medicine Technology certificate program provides an avenue for post-baccalaureate students who are unable to pursue a second baccalaureate or an advanced degree.
+The Advanced Medical Imaging Technology (AMIT) Nuclear Medicine Technology certificate program provides an avenue for post-associate (baccalaureate preferred) students who are unable to pursue a second baccalaureate or an advanced degree.

 Nuclear medicine technology is a branch of medicine that deals with the use of radioactive substances in research, diagnosis, and treatment.